WASP-AI/AI-Powered-Data-Catalog/README.md

 We are working on developing an NLP web application using LLMs.
 The web application runs on the Streamlit library.
 It uses the google FLAN-UL2 model to quality ensure data catalog entries from the user.

-Equinor has provided us with a best practice document 📖, with information about what a data product entry should include to be Top-Notch!.
+Equinor has provided us with a best practice document, with information about what a data product entry should include to be Top-Notch!.📖
 The document includes a checklist, going through each requirement 📋.

 The program, with the help of the best practice document, will follow these requirements to solve the issue that the user hands it.

+User will upload the document.
+The program will then output a table, with the requirements of the best practice document, and display which requirements are met, and the areas that still needs work to be complete ✅

 # Libraries